 - Mood changes

 - Decreased exercise performance

 Notice #1 and #2 in the list above.
 Increased resting heart rate and getting sick more often.
-This suggests over exercising is associated with disturbances in both the nervous system and immune system.
+This suggests that over-exercising is associated with disturbances in both the nervous system and immune system.

-Finding your resting heart rate, can be difficult to figure out – unless you used a wearable device (apple watch/fitbit.) which gave you this information.
-You don't need a device to figure this out however.
+Finding your resting heart rate, can be difficult to figure out – unless you used a wearable device (apple watch/fitbit.) that gave you this information.
+You don't need a device to figure this out, however.
 You can easily determine what your resting heart rate is by taking it yourself.
 Here's a quick video to show you how:

 The only thing I'd add to this video is when you take your resting hart rate start with “1” not zero.
 Also, I prefer to take RHR for 60 seconds and not 10 seconds as this video says.

 While the 5 signs mentioned above are common, over-training can also be associated with other things too.
 Here are some additional signs to be on the lookout for:

 - Loss of muscle and cardiovascular endurance

 - Reduced appetite